YatHongWong/AceRacerWiki/README.md

 Allows user to change password.

 #### Profile
-'''html
-/users/<username>''' Displays profile which has the user's number of edits, comments and the user's level.
+Displays profile which has the user's number of edits, comments and the user's level.
 Admins will have a red name, Trusted members will have a blue name and normal users will have a grey name.
 There is a message button to message this user.
 Administrators will see a Demote/Promote button which is used to give or take away trusted level.

 #### Message